Question: What was your favorite teacher’s youngest child’s first pet’s name?

 I just came across an interesting example at the Minor League Baseball sites.
 When I indicated that I’d forgotten my password, I got this screen.
-Oddly, I had to pick which security question I’d answered and then answer it.
-As if I could remember that!
+Oddly, I had to remember which security question I’d answered before I could answer it.
 [Added 25 Sep 2012]

-At the Minor League Baseball site, you first have to remember which question you answered and then remember the answer.
+At Minor League Baseball sites, first you have to remember which one question you originally answered and then answer it

 Solutions for users answering questions

 One of the most interesting ideas I came across is to answer a completely different question.
 You might use “green polka dots” when the question is “What street did you grow up on?”
 That’s harder for someone to guess, but harder for you to remember unless you use it everywhere (which isn’t secure).